SIGA Technologies (SIGA)

 Share Repurchases

-- Since 2020, SIGA Technologies has returned approximately $230 million to shareholders through dividends and share buybacks.
+- SIGA Technologies has returned approximately $230 million to shareholders in the form of dividends and share buybacks since 2020.

 Share Issuance